unrealircd/unrealircd/SECURITY.md

 ## Supported Versions
 * The latest *stable* release of the 5.x branch
-* The latest *oldstable* release of the 4.x branch (until 2020-12-31)

-See also [UnrealIRCd releases](https://www.unrealircd.org/docs/UnrealIRCd_releases) for information on older versions and End Of Life dates.
+See [UnrealIRCd releases](https://www.unrealircd.org/docs/UnrealIRCd_releases) for information on older versions and End Of Life dates.

 ## Reporting a Vulnerability